pfsense/docs/source/releases/2-0-2-new-features-and-changes.rst

    interface.
 -  Better validation on URL table alias input from downloaded files.
 -  `#2293 <http://redmine.pfsense.org/issues/2293>`__ Don't put an extra
-   space after “pass” when assuming it as the default action or later tests will fail to match this as a pass rule.
+   space after "pass" when assuming it as the default action or later tests will fail to match this as a pass rule.
 -  Update help text for Host aliases to indicate FQDNs are allowed.
 -  `#2210 <http://redmine.pfsense.org/issues/2210>`__ Go back to scrub
-   rather than “scrub in”, the latter breaks MSS clamping for egress traffic the way we use it.
+   rather than "scrub in", the latter breaks MSS clamping for egress traffic the way we use it.
 -  Fix preservation of the selection of interfaces on input errors for floating rules.